tristen/toronto-map/README.md

-A simple map of Toronto using data provided by [toronto.ca/open](http://toronto.ca/open).
+A map of Toronto using data provided by [toronto.ca/open](http://toronto.ca/open).

 ### Installation